todorm85/Sf-PoSh/README.md

 ```powershell
 $sf.
 ```
-Assuming you are using standard Windows PowerShell console, press __LEFTCTRL+SPACE__ to see a list of available categories of operations select one or start typing any of it and press __TAB__ for autocomplete.
+Assuming you are using standard Windows PowerShell console, press __LEFTCTRL+SPACE__ to see a list of available categories of operations.
+Select one or start typing and press __TAB__ for autocomplete.

 First, you need to create a project
 ```powershell